-by Michael Holland
+By Michael Holland –

 We all can get caught up in our self-perception regarding how important we are in our leadership roles, as well as the effectiveness we enable within our organization as fairly decent leaders.

-I find many managers limit their investment in building and sustaining the quality of professional relationships within their current organization and, as importantly, outside their organization.
+I find many leaders limit their investment in building and sustaining the quality of professional relationships within their current organization and, as importantly, outside their organization.

 Make note of when was the last time you had real contact with each of these 20 people, with contact defined as meeting for lunch, dinner, coffee or a phone conversation. (also see Your Inner Circle: Catalyst or Anchor)

-- The Thumbs Up List – Make a list of who within your current organization could – and would – provide a recommendation on your leadership capability.
+Make a list of who within your current organization could – and would – provide a recommendation on your leadership capability.